CopernicaMarketingSoftware/Documentation/Publisher/en/websites-settings.md

 1. Apply for a SSL certificate of any type if you do not have one yet.
 You can find any company providing these on Google.
-2. Request a dedicated IP adress at Copernica if you do not have one yet.
+2. Request a dedicated IP address at Copernica if you do not have one yet.
-You can request the adress with our Support team (support@copernica.com) for a small monthly fee.
+You can request the address with our Support team (support@copernica.com) for a small monthly fee.
 3. Hand in the SSL certificate to our Support team along with its private key, the intermediate-certificate and the root-certificate.
 This is sensitive information, so don't send this unencrypted.
 You can also upload the certificate to a secure